-Your pump has been carefully inspected and tested prior to shipment to ensure that it meets your requirements.
-Please inspect the pump upon arrival for any damage that may have occurred during shipment.
-Report any damage immediately to the carrier.
+Inspect the assembled pump upon arrival for any damage that may have occurred during shipment.
+Report any damage immediately to the carrier or distributor.

 Leave all shipping covers attached to the pump unit until it is ready for installation.
-If installation is to be delayed more than 15 days, the pump shaft should be rotated by hand once a week to lubricate the bearings and prevent rusting.
+If installation is to be delayed more than 15 days, the pump shaft should be rotated by hand once every month with lubrication for care of the bearings.